10/05/2022

 Who should get a screening mammogram?

-Women who are at average risk of developing breast cancer should start annual screening mammograms at age 40.
-Screening mammograms mean you do not have symptoms of breast cancer.
+A screening means you do not have symptoms of breast cancer.
 See your doctor right away if you have any symptoms of breast cancer, such as a lump in your breast.
 They may recommend a diagnostic mammogram and possibly an ultrasound.

 You may be at increased risk of developing breast cancer if you have a strong family history or a genetic predisposition such as BRCA1 or BRCA2 gene mutations.